HelainSchoonjans/ProjectsIndex/README.md

 An index of my GitHub projects.

+## Workshops

+- [Greach 2018: Functional testing in Grails](https://github.com/HelainSchoonjans/greach2018-functional-testing-grails): The sources for the workshop I gave at the Greach 2018.

 ## Hackathons

 - [Museomix 2017 Belgium](https://github.com/HelainSchoonjans/hello_museum): a first draft of the calling app in html